$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Abstract

 \section{Abstract}

 In this paper we prove a unified model for $U_q(sl(2))$ quantum invariants through intersections of embedded Lagrangians in configuration spaces.
-More specifically, we construct a state sum of Lagrangian intersections in the configuration space in the punctured disc, which leads to a polynomial in three variables.
-This polynomial recovers the coloured Jones polynomial and the coloured Alexander polynomial through certain specialisation of coefficients.
+More specifically, we construct a {\em state sum of Lagrangian intersections in the configuration space in the punctured disc}, which is a polynomial in three variables.
+It {\em recovers the coloured Jones polynomial and the coloured Alexander polynomial} through specialisations of coefficients.
+This formula works for oriented links coloured with the same representation of the quantum group and can be evaluated at roots of unity.
+As a corollary, the Jones and Alexander polynomials come both as {\em specialisations of an intersection pairing between embedded Lagrangians} in configuration spaces, which is suitable for computations.
+In particular, we obtain the {\em first intersection model for the Jones polynomial} from intersections between submanifolds which are given by {\em arcs and circles} in the punctured disc.

 {